 ## Troubleshooting

-- **"RESEND_API_KEY not set"** - get one at https://resend.com and export `RESEND_API_KEY` in the process environment
+- **"RESEND_API_KEY not set"** - create one at https://resend.com, check current pricing/limits, and export `RESEND_API_KEY` in the process environment

 - **HTTP 401** - API key is invalid or was revoked